East-E/NFT-Ecosystem/README.md

-# NFT-Ecosystem
+# NFT-Ecosystem 👾
 Curated list of NFT protocols, projects, and notable accounts.
+Create and Contribute - and get added.

 # Protocols
 * Reservoir: Build NFT apps powered by liquidity